Skip to main content Skip to navigation

 A student and member of staff from Psychology having a conversation.

-Explore our Mental Health and Wellbeing taught Master's degree.
+Explore our Mental Health and Wellbeing taught Master's degree at Warwick

-The MSc in Mental Health and Wellbeing is a novel course that will provide you with excellent training via multidisciplinary teaching and a 3-month research placement.
-The course focuses on mental health in non-clinical populations, particularly in the workplace, and combines theoretical with applied teaching on health psychology, clinical psychology, organisational psychology, and positive psychology.
+Our MSc in Mental Health and Wellbeing is a novel course that will provide you with excellent training via multidisciplinary teaching.
+The course focuses on mental health and wellbeing, and combines theoretical with applied teaching on health psychology, clinical psychology, organisational psychology, and positive psychology.

 Course overview